kstenerud/concise-encoding/cte-specification.md

 #### Escape Sequences

-Within [string-like arrays](#string-like-array-encoding), escape sequences **MAY** be used to encode data that would otherwise be cumbersome or impossible to represent.
+Within [string-like arrays](#string-like-array-encoding), escape sequences **CAN** be used to encode data that would otherwise be cumbersome or impossible to represent.
 Backslash (`\`) acts as an escape sequence initiator, followed by an escape type character and possible payload data depending on the type:

 | Escape Type Character    | Interpretation                          |
 | ------------------------ | --------------------------------------- |